Manhattan Project: British intervention

+On 9 October 1941, during a meeting with Vannevar Bush about the British conclusions, President Roosevelt approved accelerating the atomic program.
+He created a Top Policy Group consisting of himself—although he never attended a meeting—Vice President Henry A. Wallace, Bush, Conant, Secretary of War Henry L. Stimson, and the Chief of Staff of the Army, General George C. Marshall.
+Roosevelt chose the Army to run the project rather than the Navy, because the Army had more experience with managing large-scale construction.
+He agreed to coordinate the effort with the British and on 11 October sent a message to Prime Minister Winston Churchill, suggesting that they correspond on atomic matters.
+Bush had, by this point, already begun expanding and altering the leadership of the OSRD Section on Uranium, retaining Briggs as chairman but adding and elevating other personnel.
+The section itself was renamed to Section S-1.

+S-1 Committee

+Cover letter written by Vannevar Bush, forwarding the report on "Atomic Fission Bombs" to President Franklin Roosevelt in 1942, recommending the approval of a crash program to build an atomic bomb.
+Roosevelt approved it by writing on the front of it: "V.B.
+OK.
+FDR."

 The S-1 Committee meeting on 18 December 1941 was "pervaded by an atmosphere of enthusiasm and urgency" in the wake of the attack on Pearl Harbor and the United States declaration of war on Japan and on Germany.
 Work was proceeding on three techniques for isotope separation: Lawrence and his team at the University of California investigated electromagnetic separation, Eger Murphree and Jesse Wakefield Beams's team looked into gaseous diffusion at Columbia University, and Philip Abelson directed research into thermal diffusion at the Carnegie Institution of Washington and later the Naval Research Laboratory.
-Murphree also headed an unsuccessful separation project using gas centrifuges.

-Meanwhile, there were two lines of investigation into nuclear reactor technology: Harold Urey researched heavy water at Columbia, while Arthur Compton organized the Metallurgical Laboratory at the University of Chicago in early 1942 to study plutonium and reactors using graphite as a neutron moderator.
-The S-1 Committee recommended pursuing all five technologies.
+Murphree was also supervisor of a separation project, directed by Beams, investigating the use of gas centrifuges.
+Meanwhile, there were two lines of investigation into nuclear reactor technology, with different neutron moderators: Harold Urey researched heavy water reactors at Columbia, while Arthur Compton organized the Metallurgical Laboratory at the University of Chicago in early 1942 to study plutonium and reactors moderated by graphite.

+The S-1 Committee recommended pursuing all five technologies simultaneously.
 This was approved by Bush, Conant, and Brigadier General Wilhelm D. Styer, who had been designated the Army's representative on nuclear matters.
 Bush and Conant then took the recommendation to the Top Policy Group with a budget proposal for $54 million for construction by the United States Army Corps of Engineers, $31 million for research and development by OSRD and $5 million for contingencies in fiscal year 1943.
-They sent it on 17 June 1942, to the President, who approved it by writing "OK FDR" on the document.
+They cited the fear of a German atomic bomb as a justification.
+The proposal recommended that new sites for research and production be selected, that production priorities be established, and that the entire project be put under strict security regulations.
+On 17 June 1942, President Roosevelt approved the recommendations.